-Alabama citizens who work in the railroad industry are at risk of a range of serious on-the-job injuries.
+An Alabama citizen who works in the railroad industry is at risk of a range of serious on-the-job railroad worker injury.
 In the unfortunate event you’re hurt while working, it’s essential to understand the process of recovering compensation after your accident, as traditional workers’ compensation insurance doesn’t cover railroad employees.

 Congress passed the Federal Employers Liability Act, or FELA, in 1908 to compensate railroad workers injured if the worker can prove that the railroad was partially negligent in causing the injury.
 FELA is similar to workers’ compensation but differs because it’s a fault-based system.